cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 ### Contributing

-Follow the main SCuBAGear contribution guidelines when making changes to this module.
+Follow the main ScubaGear contribution guidelines when making changes to this module.

 ## Version History